supahgreg/tt-rss-web-static/docs/wiki/SSL Certificate Authentication.md

 # SSL Certificate Authentication

+!!! warning

+    This guide is considered legacy and is no longer supported as it is not compatible with [stock docker compose](InstallationNotes.md) setup.
+Please don't report any issues when trying to DIY this.

 This article details the steps to enable user authentication with TT-RSS using a client certificate.

 ## Prerequisites